 ZAKI CHEHAB: It’s quite an interesting question.
 Everyone would ask, you know, why Hamas would not scrutinize Israel.
 It’s a very clear question.
 But I would ask, you know, what Israel would give Hamas in exchange for this.
 You know, when someone want to get married, he would ask his fiancée if she’s going to be loyal to him, faithful, not going out, respectful, all sorts of things, and she would ask him if he snores and, you know, make certain conditions, because she will say, "Yes, I will marry you," or he will say, "I will marry," you know, "you, as well."
 So Israel would jump straight and ask for marriage straightaway.
 Israel have to give the Palestinians, you know, concrete promises, that by this specific time if Hamas would recognize the state of Israel, then we would give you an independent Palestinian state.

-There are major Palestinian groups, including Fatah, have recognized Israel for the last fourteen years.
+There are major Palestinian groups, including Fatah, have recognized Israel for the last 14 years.
 Unfortunately, this recognition were terms of peace agreements which was signed in Washington, in Cairo, in Oslo, and all over the world, have not achieved peace with Israel, because the Israelis be very mean in giving the Palestinians the hope they needed so they can have peace, a proper peace for them and for the Israelis.
 So the kind of commitment was not fulfilled, to the extent that in the last meeting between Mahmoud Abbas and Prime Minister Olmert, Olmert asked Mahmoud Abbas why Hamas did not commit itself to the peace agreements with Israel.
 And Abbas joked with Olmert.
 He told him, "Are you yourself committed to the peace agreements we sign with you?"
 So this is really the kind of atmosphere and situation.

 Far from this, the last two months, we have seen the most important accord reached between Fatah and Hamas in Saudi Arabia.
 It was sponsored by the Saudi King Abdullah.
 In that agreement, Hamas have committed itself to all the agreements signed by the Palestinian Authority with Israel, which means indirectly a recognition of the state of Israel to live in peace and security, because when they recognize — and even more than that, they went further to give Mahmoud Abbas the authority to negotiate with Israel.
 And I think this is quite an encouraging step from Hamas towards, you know, achieving peace with Israel.
 But unfortunately, this step by Hamas was ignored completely by Israel and by the West.

 In the Arab summit, which was like a couple of weeks later in Riyadh, also Hamas Prime Minister Ismail Haniyeh was sitting right behind Mahmoud Abbas in the Arab summit, when they adopted, all Arab leaders, that they want to go ahead with the what’s so-called the Arab Peace Initiative with Israel, where they would like sit and talk with Israel in order to achieve peace.
 They accepted the United Nations resolution, and Arabs, for the first time, including Palestinians, were ready to make peace.
-But this time, unlike previous occasions, you know, when Arabs were not ready, Palestinians were ready, this time the Israelis were not ready at all, because, as you know, the Prime Minister Olmert is, I think, the weakest prime minister have seen in many years, if not decades.
-And as you know, his popularity is just about 2%.
+But this time, unlike previous occasions, you know, when Arabs were not ready, Palestinians were ready, this time the Israelis were not ready at all, because, as you know, the prime minister, Olmert, is, I think, the weakest prime minister have seen in many years, if not decades.
+And as you know, his popularity is just about 2 percent.
 So he’s not capable of making any decisions, to the extent that his reaction to Arab summit initiative was, "Let’s think about it."
 So this is the kind of atmosphere we are in, that you don’t have now an Israeli leader who is like, you know, capable of taking the hard decisions to withdraw from West Bank and Gaza, sit with Arabs and tell them, "We are serious about peace."

 AMY GOODMAN: What about Condoleezza Rice?
-What is your assessment of what the US is doing there?
+What is your assessment of what the U.S. is doing there?

-ZAKI CHEHAB: The US practically — since January, she made many trips to the region.
+ZAKI CHEHAB: The U.S. practically — since January, she made many trips to the region.
 I think about three.
 But it was very unfortunate that these trips have achieved nothing more than encouraging Mahmoud Abbas and Olmert to keep meeting.
 And 'til now, I think there's about four meetings have been taken place in Jerusalem, and they achieved nothing.
 Everyone in the territories and even in the Arab world knows how the United States administration is extremely engaged in the situation in Iraq.
 And far from this, I think they don’t really expect the administration to make any measure of progress in the Middle East peace process, because of the coming election here in the United States and the commitment and the difficulties the American forces in Iraq are facing today.

 AMY GOODMAN: What about the effect of the Iraq war on what’s happening with the Occupied Territories?